teylorchapman/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 Beginning of Python learning, the basics!
+So exciting!